 SEGi took a calculated view of the new market and set a strategic direction to achieve its goal of becoming a leading IR4.0 institution by introducing four transformation strategies known as SEGi 4R Approach.

-Strink your future Imbibing the idea of change as the only AEVOLUTION Introducing innovative programmeers growth and the market's growth are the programmeers of the second s constant and creating a sustainable future through qualifications that matter.
+Imbibing the idea of change as the only constant and creating a sustainable future through qualifications that matter.

 Increased per capita productivity

 manufacturing sector